Complexlity/multimedia-app/src/writeup.md

 ## Refactor

-In the current state, there are a few things in a normal file manager which works a bit differently
+In the current state, there are a few things in a normal file manager which work a bit differently

-1. The search functionality occurs on each key stroke.
-The would affect performance in the long run
+1. The search functionality occurs on each keystroke.
+This would affect performance in the long run
-2. The file type filter and the search do not work together i.e if you search `bo` and it shows files with names having `bo` and you want to filter these returned results.
-It fails because if you then filter, it resets the `search` results to the original before filter.
-This intuitively is not how normal file manager system works
+2. The file type filter and the search do not work together i.e. if you search `bo` and it shows files with names having `bo` and you want to filter these returned results.
+It fails because if you then filter, it resets the `search` results to the original before the filter.
+This intuitively is not how a normal file manager system works

 ### Solutions

-1. To solve the search on every key stroke, I made a `useDebounce` hook that only changes it's value if some amount of time is passed (i.e the user must have stopped typing).
+1. To solve the search on every keystroke, I made a `useDebounce` hook that only changes its value if some amount of time is passed (i.e. the user must have stopped typing).
 I have set the time to 500ms and also changed the `useEffect` of the search function to run when `debouncedSearch` changes rather than when the `searchChanges`

 ```jsx
 const debouncedSearch = useDebounce(search)